 - Not having the normal use of one’s mental or physical faculties as a result of introducing, alcohol, a controlled substance, a drug, or a combination of these substances into the body; or

 - Having an alcohol concentration of .08% or more.

 This prohibition applies to prescription medications as well, which is partly why many drugs come with warnings about fatigue or drowsiness, both of which can affect a person physically and mentally, while also slowing reaction time.
 For instance, some prescription medications are actually considered opioids and can impair a person’s ability to make rational decisions.
 Those who fail to take these warnings into consideration put everyone else on the road at risk.
 Driving while intoxicated also comes with criminal penalties, as it is considered a Class B misdemeanor in Texas and is punishable by a minimum of three days in jail.

 Types of Medication that can Impair Your Ability to Drive Safely

-Driving after having ingested illegal drugs is not only unlawful, but is also dangerous, as it can significantly impact a person’s ability to make quick decisions and reduces reaction time.
+Driving after having ingested illegal drugs is not only unlawful but also dangerous, as it can significantly impact a person’s ability to make quick decisions and reduces reaction time.
 Furthermore, just because a drug is prescribed by a doctor does not mean that it is safe to take before driving.
 Some of the most commonly prescribed drugs that can significantly impair a driver’s ability to make good decisions include:

 - Certain antidepressants;